PanosEconomou/notes/Quantum_Fields/Minimal_Models.md

 We have a way, using modular invariance, to over-constrain the multiplicity of the highest weight modules that can appear in our theory.
 We also have a way, using unitarity and Kac's theorem, to find out which irreducible highest weight modules can appear.
 What we are left to constrain is how to obtain fusion rules.

 We already have a way to do so using highest weight vectors, as we saw in the previous example.
+But what I skipped there is 2 days of tedious calculations.
+It is not simple to obtain them using singular vectors directly, especially for more complicated models.
+So let's try to develop a new methodology.